Translational symmetry: Geometry

 Translational invariance implies that, at least in one direction, the object is infinite: for any given point p, the set of points with the same properties due to the translational symmetry form the infinite discrete set {p + na | n ∈ Z} = p + Z a.
 Fundamental domains are e.g. H + [0, 1] a for any hyperplane H for which a has an independent direction.
 This is in 1D a line segment, in 2D an infinite strip, and in 3D a slab, such that the vector starting at one side ends at the other side.
 Note that the strip and slab need not be perpendicular to the vector, hence can be narrower or thinner than the length of the vector.

-In spaces with dimension higher than 1, there may be multiple translational symmetry.
+In spaces with dimension higher than 1, there may be multiple translational symmetries.
 For each set of k independent translation vectors, the symmetry group is isomorphic with Zk.

 In particular, the multiplicity may be equal to the dimension.
 This implies that the object is infinite in all directions.
 In this case, the set of all translations forms a lattice.
 Different bases of translation vectors generate the same lattice if and only if one is transformed into the other by a matrix of integer coefficients of which the absolute value of the determinant is 1.
 The absolute value of the determinant of the matrix formed by a set of translation vectors is the hypervolume of the n-dimensional parallelepiped the set subtends (also called the covolume of the lattice).
 This parallelepiped is a fundamental region of the symmetry: any pattern on or in it is possible, and this defines the whole object.